Punt (Australian football)

 The punt kick is a common style of kicking in Australian rules football.
 It is a kick where the ball is dropped from the players' hands and kicked slightly off the longer centre line of the ball before it hits the ground.
 It is the primary means of kicking the ball in Australian football and is similar to punts used tactically in other football codes, such as American and Canadian football.

 There are different styles of kicking depending on how the ball is held in the hand.

 The most common style of kicking seen in today's game, principally because of its superior accuracy, is the drop punt, where the ball is dropped from the hands down, almost to the ground, to be kicked so that the ball rotates in a reverse end over end motion as it travels through the air.
 Other commonly used kicks are the torpedo punt (also known as the spiral, barrel, or screw punt), where the ball is held flatter at an angle across the body, which makes the ball spin around its long axis in the air, resulting in extra distance (similar to the traditional motion of an American football punt), and the checkside punt or "banana", kicked across the ball on the outside of the foot is used to curve the ball (towards the right if kicked off the right foot) towards targets that are on an angle.
 There is also the "snap", which is almost the same as a checkside punt, except that it is kicked off the inside of the foot and curves in the opposite direction.
 It is also possible to kick the ball so that it bounces along the ground.
 This is known as a grubber or dribble kick.
 Grubbers can bounce in a straight line, or curve to the left or right.

+Until the end of the 19th century the punt kick was maligned as the choice of the novice player, with the drop kick and place kick the preferred modes of kicking the football.
+Today the punt kick is practically the only form of kicking in the game.